-6.5.1.26 Where message is categorized as category
+6.5.1.26 Where message triggers category script(s)

 This condition allows action to be taken on messages that trigger a category script.
 Select one or more categories using the rule condition panel.

 If you select more than one script, you can choose to take action if all scripts trigger, or if any of the scripts trigger.